STAT545-UBC-hw-2018-19/hw04-ntjjmak/hw04-ntjjmak.md

 present this data in a table by using `knitr::kable()`.
 We will round to the nearest decimal point.**

-Activity \#2 Create your own cheatsheet patterned after Jenny’s but focused on something you care about more than comics\!
-Inspirational
-examples:

 ``` r
 spread(reshape, key = country, value = lifeExp) %>%
   knitr:: kable(format = "markdown", justify = "centre", digits = 1, caption = "Life expectancy 1952-2007 for selected countries: Canada, France, and Japan.")